-A surcharge of US$50 (approximately £40) per week applies to this project, which covers the supervision, materials and the logistics required for the project.
+The Medical project has a minimum duration of 2 weeks and a surcharge of US$50 (approximately £40) per week applies to this project, which covers the supervision, materials and the logistics required for the project.
 This amount will be included in the Program Fee quoted to you by IVHQ when you apply.

 Volunteers are required to be current dental students with the project offers a unique opportunity to be exposed to working conditions that may be very different from your home country.
 Volunteers on this project can expect to take a shadowing or assisting role, as regulations mean that independent patient care is very restricted.
 It is therefore important that volunteers have realistic expectations with regards to the work they will be doing.

 When volunteering as a group you may also have the opportunity to work alongside local dentists to conduct large-scale dental check-ups and occasionally campaigns in schools.